divramod/dm-npm/README.md

 ### create your first task
 * run `fooBar taskAdd`
-  * this will command will prompt you for
+  * this command will prompt you for
     * the task name (give it the name baz for test purpose)
     * the task aliases (give it the alias bz for test purpose)
     * the task description